 In this article:

-As well as being responsible for new laws, protocols and expectations – the pandemic has left an entirely new personal finance market in its wake.
+As well as affecting our day to day lives the global coronavirus pandemic has had an impact on our finances and left a new personal finance market in its wake.
 It includes new benefit schemes and payment breaks from mortgages to car insurance.

 Now and always, it pays to ensure you are on the best deals for all household bills, from your energy bills to car insurance.
 You could save hundreds of pounds a year – and switching is super-fast and simple.